openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * The OpenJS Foundation Communications Manager
 * Three (3) community members

+The name and email address of the primary members are documented in the [code of conduct][primary members].

 ### Member selection

 The CPC will hold an annual selection process in order to select primary and alternate community members.